habitat-sh/on-prem-builder/on-prem-docs/bootstrap-core.md

     ```bash
     sudo hab pkg install habitat/pkg-sync --channel LTS-2024
     hab pkg exec habitat/pkg-sync pkg-sync --bldr-url https://your-builder.tld --origin core --channel stable --auth <your_public_Builder_instance_token>
-    # You may now have some LTS packages in the stable channel in the on-prem instance
-    # so you want to move them.
-    # To d oso, first Generate a list of all the latest LTS-2024 package identifiers
-    hab pkg exec habitat/pkg-sync pkg-sync --channel LTS-2024 --origin core --generate-airgap-list
-    # Next, provide that list to --idents-to-promote so that any of those packages
-    # that exist on an on-prem instance are demoted from all non-unstable channels
-    # and promoted to LTS-2024
-    hab pkg exec habitat/pkg-sync pkg-sync --bldr-url https://your-builder.tld --channel LTS-2024 --auth <your_public_Builder_instance_token> --idents-to-promote package_list_x86_64-linux.txt
-    hab pkg exec habitat/pkg-sync pkg-sync --bldr-url https://your-builder.tld --channel LTS-2024 --auth <your_public_Builder_instance_token> --idents-to-promote package_list_x86_64-windows.txt
     ```

 ### Airgapped Environments